robert1ridley/nlp-first/README.md

 # Stemmer

 This project is a dictionary lookup that will return Chinese translations and part-of-speech tags for English queries.
-The program also incorporates a rule-based stemmer so that results for words with grammatical suffixes are also be returned.
+The program also incorporates a rule-based stemmer so that results for words with grammatical suffixes are also returned.
 For example, a search query of 'studying' will additionally return results for 'study'.

 ## Requirements